 Vaccines teach the body’s immune system how to fight the virus if you catch it.

 Covid vaccines contain a fragment of SARS-CoV-2 genetic material

 Covid vaccines contain a fragment of genetic material of the SARS-CoV-2 virus which causes Covid-19.
 The vaccines trigger your body’s natural production of immune cells (antibodies and T cells) to protect against Covid-19 disease.
 These immune cells will protect you and fight the virus if you come across it in the future.

 The main ingredient is water

-The main ingredient is actually water, with preservatives and stabilisers added to keep them safe.
+The main ingredient is actually water, with preservatives and stabilisers.
 The active ingredient is the fragment of genetic material of the SARS-CoV-2 virus.
 None of the ingredients in the vaccine can cause you to get Covid-19 itself.

 The vaccines are halal, vegetarian and vegan